Expandable House : Things to note from planning to moving in

 Once you've decided on a location, it's time to design your dream layout.
 You can choose the right size, consider installing solar panels, select the right bathroom fixtures, and plan water hookups and filtration—all of which UVO can help you achieve.
 Also, ensure your design complies with local building regulations.

-Depending on your design and needs, you can choose a 20-foot or 40-foot expansion unit, or a modular prefab home.
-During the purchasing process, pay attention to the quality and relevant specifications of the container to ensure it meets the requirements for subsequent construction and living.
+Depending on your design and needs, you can choose from a variety of expansion unit sizes (20-foot or 40-foot), or you can request a custom size.
+When purchasing, please pay attention to the quality and specifications of the container to ensure it meets your requirements for subsequent construction and living.

 Preparing Your Land